aintyourcupoftea/aintyourcupoftea/README.md

 # 👋 Hey there!
 It's Amit! 🚀

-**Welcome to my world of web development and coding adventures!** 🌐 As a recent graduate in Computer Engineering, I'm passionate about mastering the full-stack, crafting innovative projects, and making a meaningful impact.
+**Welcome to my world of development and coding adventures!** 🌐 As a recent graduate in Computer Engineering, I'm passionate about mastering the full-stack, crafting innovative projects, and making a meaningful impact.
 Constantly evolving and learning, I'm here to collaborate and create something extraordinary with you! 💡🎓

 ## 🌟 A Little About Me